Why Atrial Fibrillation Matters

 How does AFib lead to stroke?

 • Blood pools in the atria.
-Blood not completely pumped out of the atria can remain and may pool there.
+Blood not pumped out of the atria can remain and may pool there.

 How does AFib lead to heart failure?